Hokkaido vs Havanese: Complete Comparison (2026)

 Health and Lifespan Comparison

 Hokkaido has a typical lifespan of 12-15 years, while Havanese lives approximately 14-16 years.
 Health profiles differ significantly between these dogs.
-Hokkaido is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Havanese faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Hokkaido is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Havanese faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
 Hokkaido has 2 documented predispositions compared to 3 for Havanese, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health